EutechCybernetic/lucy-pro-documentation/block-source.raw.md

     * - substring(text,index,[length])
       - Returns a substring of `text` starting at `index`.
 If `length` is specified, then a maximum of that many characters is returned.
 Otherwise, the full text from the `index` up to the end of the text is returned.
     * - escapexml(text)
       - Escapes the text so that its suitable for including within an xml block.
-Example: code/escapexml([Ben & Jerrys]) translates to code/Bend &amp; Jerrys
+Example: `escapexml([Ben & Jerrys])` translates to `Bend &amp; Jerrys`
     * - datetimeformat(timestamp ,[timezone])
       - Given a [timestamp](datetimes), converts it into a nicely formatted string according to the date and time formats given in iviva account settings.
-Optionally specify a [timezonecodes](timezonecodes) to convert the timestamp into before formatting
+Optionally specify a [Time Zone Codes](timezonecodes.rst#timezonecodes) to convert the timestamp into before formatting
     * - dateformat(timestamp)
       - Given a [timestamp](datetimes), converts it into a nicely formatted date string according to the date format given in iviva account settings.